ajaykrishnavemula/Campus-Pass/backend/CONTRIBUTING.md

-# Contributing to CampusPass (CampusPass)
+# Contributing to Campus-Pass (Campus-Pass)

-Thank you for your interest in contributing to CampusPass!
+Thank you for your interest in contributing to Campus-Pass!
 This document provides guidelines and instructions for contributing to the project.

 ---